enkidevs/curriculum/lua/roblox-studio/tweening-service-i/property-table-variable.md

 	Color = Color3.new(1, 0.596078, 0.243137) --Color3 is used due to its wider variety
 }
 ```
 > PropertyTable is a changeable name.
-You can change it to whatever as long as its used in the parameters.
+You can change it to whatever as long as its used in the parameters of Create().

 ---